- What is a codependent parent

 Understand the differences between codependency, manipulation, narcissism, and overcontrolling.

+Many non-academic sources on the internet mix up these terms.
+Identifying which one you are dealing with is important to determine the best treatment.
 Applying the wrong type of self-help can create confusion and counterproductive results.

 Accept the condition

-Most codependents deny outright that they have a problem, so seeking treatment can be difficult17.
+Once the issue is identified, acceptance is critical in healing.
+Most codependents deny outright that they have a problem, so seeking treatment can be difficult.
+But this is important in rebuilding a healthy parent-child relationship.17

 Accept your role

-In order to accept your role, you must know where your responsibility ends.
+To accept your role, you must know where your responsibility ends.

+Replace the blurred boundaries with clear ones.
 Rather than taking on responsibility that is not yours, make your adult child responsible for their own.

-Having healthy boundaries also means that you must give up direct control of your children and have them learn to manage their own lives.
+Having healthy boundaries also means you must give up direct control of your children and have them learn to manage their own lives.
+This is best for you and your kids in the long run.

 Accept your true self

-In order to recover from codependence, you must become an emotionally independent individual.
+To recover from codependence, you must become an emotionally independent individual.

 Accept your true self.
-You have your own feelings and desires that are distinct from those of your children.
+You have your feelings and desires that are distinct from those of your children.

 You have the right to feel well and to be healthy on your own.